AAitorG/napari-DINOSim/docs/plugin_documentation.md

 -   The "Reset Default Settings" button is useful to quickly return to a clean state.
 -   The plugin uses the most recently added points layer, enabling you to delete it and create new points layers as needed.
 -   3D volumes are also supported.
+-   Images can also be added after opening the plugin.